FuelLabs/fuels-rs/docs/src/getting-started/basics.md

 ## Setting up a test wallet with multiple assets

-You can create a test wallet which contains multiple different assets (including the native asset to pay for gas!)
+You can create a test wallet which contains multiple different assets (including the base asset to pay for gas).

 ```rust,ignore
 let mut wallet = LocalWallet::new_random(None);